-- Do they receive employee benefits? (i.e., vacation days, stock options, allowances, health insurance)
+- Do they receive employee benefits?
+Vacation days, stock options, allowances, health insurance, etc.

-Local authorities may decide that an individual hired as a contractor falls under their definition of an employee — this is known as contractor misclassification.
+Local authorities may determine that an individual hired as a contractor actually falls under their definition of an employee — this is known as worker misclassification.

 In China, for example, the government considers any worker who contributes to an organization’s business, or who is subject to a company’s rules or policies, an employee.

 If local authorities determine that your contractor falls under the legal description of an employee, you may be subject to penalties for taxes, benefits, and interests on any sums paid to the worker.

 Question #4: What are the possible consequences of worker misclassification?